 DISCLOSURE: Some of the links in my posts are affiliate links, meaning that at no additional cost to you, I will earn a commission if you like my recommendation and then click through and make a purchase.
 Details...

 The concept of branding may be unfamiliar to small business owners or networkers, so let’s review a brand that we are all familiar with, The Gap.
-They recently unveiled a new logo.
 After the company proposed the new logo on its website on October 4, thousands of Facebook and Twitter users revolted.
 Websites sprung up with nasty comments about the design.
-My favorite, Crap Logo Yourself, lets people create their own icons in the style of the now-dead Gap logo.
+The logo lasted less than a week, October 4–11, 2010.

 This isn’t the first time that consumers have revolted.
 Remember the Tropicana repackaging or New Coke?
 Maybe not, they were both pulled quickly, but only after the companies spent MILLIONS on the new brand.
 The Gap logo only lasted a few days, thanks to social media.

 Luckily, GAP reverted this back quickly, then adopted a new new version, which has been in use since 2016.

 While these examples are mostly about the look, what really had loyal customers upset is that they felt the businesses changed what they were all about.
 They had a comfort level that suddenly was removed.
 I would describe the Gap as traditional, clean, no nonsense.
 The new logo did not FEEL that way, so I was left wondering what else was changing.

 In the case of big brands, this means big bucks.
 As a small business, why waste ANY money?
 When positioning your business for marketing or networking, you will be most successful when you can tap into the emotional reasons that people connect to your brand.